-Look for the cable car sign on the busy shopping street known as Lambton Quay.
+Look for the cable car sign on the busy shopping street in the city centre known as Lambton Quay.

-At the top, you have a vista of Wellington Harbour.
+At the top, you have a stunning vista of the harbour.

-You can also visit the small cable car museum, enjoy a drink or take a hilly walk around the beautiful botanical garden.
+You can also visit the small cable car museum, enjoy a drink or take a hilly walk around the beautiful Wellington Botanical Gardens.

 4) Hunt for Wildlife at Zealandia

 A great way to enjoy Wellington is to spend time amongst the natural wildlife and fauna of the region.